trit117/emotiguy-archive/README.md

 # emotiguy-archive
-Joe Bot reboot (originally by Bracket the Proto#0797) by trit#6076
+Joe Bot Reboot (originally by Bracket the Proto#0797) by trit#6076

 I will be hosting the bots code here in case I am unable to host the bot myself.
 I will also be hosting most images used here.
 Enjoy! :)

 Special Thanks to:

 GioPotatoes#5013
 ali, kirb#1223